zesk/zesk/README.md

 It also has a Model-View-Controller architecture, and a form and object editing system using Controls and Views (for form elements and UI generation).

 Zesk is a toolkit and a platform, and attempts to adhere to the DRY (Don't Repeat Yourself) principle.
-In addition, it generates no errors, warnings, or notices within the code, and encourages applications to be written using `E_ALL | E_STRICT` error reporting.
-It also attempts to avoid many of the PHP language inconsistences.
+In addition, it generates no errors, warnings, or notices within the code, and encourages applications to be written using all and strict error reporting.
+It also attempts to avoid many of the PHP language inconsistencies.

 Module integration is meant to be straightforward, seamless, and easy to manage.